apache/gravitino/docs/index.md

 ---
 title: Gravitino overview
 slug: /
-license: Copyright 2023 Datastrato Pvt Ltd. This software is licensed under the Apache License version 2.
+license: "Copyright 2023 Datastrato Pvt Ltd.
+This software is licensed under the Apache License version 2."
 ---

 ## What is Gravitino?